|

 Try your skills at the Collie Skate Park

 Pack your scooter, skateboard or bike; there’s something to challenge all ages and abilities.
-The adjacent Soldiers Park at Collie has a great playground, fitness equipment and barbecue facilities.
+The adjacent Soldiers Park at Collie has a great playground, fitness equipment and barbecue facilities for some entertainment all grouped together.

 #6